alanqchen/Bear-Blog-Engine/README.md

 * Support for multiple admin and editor users
 * Support for hidden/draft posts
 * Progressive Web Application (service-worker, offline cache, etc.)
+* Support for permalinks
+* Uses metadata for rich content in applications (such as Discord links)

 <strong>For images of the admin dashboard, go to [this pull request](https://github.com/alanqchen/Bear-Blog-Engine/pull/140)</strong>